 Hire a Staffing Agency

-Another option is to use a third-party staffing agency that directly hires the employee on behalf of the company.
+Another option is to use a third-party Global Staffing Agency that directly hires the employee on behalf of the company.

 The employee is technically the agency’s employee, so the host company does not have to worry about complying with Chinese employment laws.